Johnny Be Good: Filming

 In part, filming took place in Texas including Georgetown, San Antonio, and New Braunfels.
 The San Antonio school campuses of Thomas Jefferson High School, Alamo Heights High School and University of the Incarnate Word were used as the backdrop of the film.

 Reception

-The film was a box office bomb.
-It also received negative reviews.
+The film was a box office bomb earning $17.6 million & also received negative reviews.
 At review aggregator Rotten Tomatoes, as of August 2022, Johnny Be Good had a 0% rating, based on 18 reviews, with an average score of 3/10.
 On Metacritic the film has a weighted average score of 10 out of 100, based on 8 critics, indicating "Overwhelming dislike".

+In a recent retrospective review, Box Review still credits Anthony Michael Hall for trying something different.
+You can see flashes of charm and charisma, even if the role doesn't let him stretch as far as it could.